Most people never wake up one morning planning to destroy their lives.

 We don’t know specifically, but we do know that Romans 8.28-29 says, “God causes all things to work together for good … For those whom He foreknew He also predestined to become conformed to the image of His Son …” And Isaiah 43.7 says that we were created to bring Him glory.

 Sins like adultery don’t “just happen.”
-There are things going on in our hearts and minds long before the physical sin manifests itself.
+Things are going on in our hearts and minds long before the physical sin manifests itself.
 In the case of adultery, there are often sins of discontent and comparison long before the lustful thoughts begin.

 You Are the Man!